unitymakesus/unitymakes.us/wp-content/plugins/wp-smushit/readme.txt

 === Smush Image Compression and Optimization === Plugin Name: Smush Image Compression and Optimization
-Version: 2.6.3
+Version: 2.7.6
 Author: WPMU DEV
 Author URI: http://premium.wpmudev.org/
 Contributors: WPMUDEV, alexdunae
 Tags: image, resize, optimize, compress, performance, lossless, lossy, photo, pictures, optimize JPG, compress PNG, Smush WordPress Compression, Smush.it
-Requires at least: 3.5
+Requires at least: 4.6
-Tested up to: 4.7.3
+Tested up to: 4.9
-Stable tag: 2.6.3
+Stable tag: 2.7.6
+Requires PHP: 5.2.4
 License: GPL v2 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 Compress and optimize image files, improve performance and boost your SEO rank using Smush WordPress image compression and optimization.

 == Description ==

-<strong>Resize, optimize and compress all of your images with the, incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!</strong>
+<strong>Resize, optimize and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!</strong>

 = Award Winning Image Optimization =
-Smush has been benchmarked and tested number one for speed and quality and is the <a href="https://torquemag.io/2017/04/wp-smush-defeats-wordfence-wins-plugin-madness-2017/">award winning</a> proven crowd favorite image optimization plugin for WordPress.
+Smush has been benchmarked and tested number one for speed and quality and is the <a href="https://torquemag.io/2017/04/wp-smush-defeats-wordfence-wins-plugin-madness-2017/">award-winning</a>, proven crowd favorite image optimization plugin for WordPress.

 Now with image resizing!
 Set a max width and height and large images will scale down as they are being compressed.